 Legacy reference designs, built at the launch of Altium Designer 10, can be downloaded here.
 These include a number of simulation and scripting examples.
-Keep in mind that these are legacy and not updated.
+Keep in mind that these are legacy and are not updated.

 Installing Multiple Instances of the Software

-When running the installer for a subsequent version of Altium Designer, an additional page of the Altium Designer Installer wizard will be available - Installation Mode.
+When running the installer for a subsequent version of Altium Designer, an additional page of the Altium Designer Installer wizard will be available called Installation Mode.
 This page gives you the choice of either updating an existing version instance of Altium Designer or installing as a separate new version instance.
 Choose the New installation option to maintain separate version instances of the software on the same computer.
 Remember to specify different destination folders for the new instance later in the wizard.